We Believe The Nicene Creed

 The Westminster Confession of Faith

-Moreover, we believe faithful credo-baptists can become elders or deacons at SPCC.
-They can take their ministerial vows to the Westminster Confession of Faith with a written request for an exception.
-However, we do ask that they affirm a pre-statement that SPCC Smyrna has pre-written for their subscription under our standards.
+Moreover, we believe faithful paedo and credo-baptists can become elders or deacons at SPCC.
+All take their ministerial vows to the Westminster Confession of Faith with a written request for an exception for credo-baptists.
+However, we do ask that they affirm a statement that SPCC Smyrna has pre-written for their subscription under our standards.

 Occasional Testimonies